February 9 2007 (Checked Nov 11 2019)

 - Agreeing on final statement and applications of newly constructed meaning or insights

-All of these steps involve identifying and then attempting to resolve areas of dissonance and inconsistency in course content, other resources and learners’ and teams’ own beliefs.
-To translate this model into specific behaviors, it is helpful to look at another recent study focusing on problem formulation and solution.
+All of these steps involve identifying and then attempting to resolve areas of dissonance and inconsistency in course content, other resources and learners’ and teams’ beliefs.
+To translate this model into specific behaviors, it is helpful to look at another study identifying cognitive specific behaviors used in problem formulation and solution.

 Problem Formulation and Solution Behaviors

-When examining discourse as it occurs in online discussions, researchers are identifying more cognitive-specific behaviors.
-One recent study (2006) by Murphy and Manzanares identified a set of nineteen (19) behaviors that might be used in formulating problems and then resolving problems.
-These behaviors are divided into eleven behaviors for Problem Formulation and eight (8) behaviors for Problem Resolution.
+The study (2006) by Murphy and Manzanares identified a set of nineteen (19) behaviors that might be used in formulating problems and then resolving problems.
+These behaviors are categorized in behaviors for Problem Formulation (11) and behaviors for Problem Resolution (8).

 Problem Formulation Behaviors

-The two high level cognitive processes in problem formulation are (1) defining the problem space and (2) building knowledge.
-These two processes lend themselves well to an online discussion activity, either individual or team.
-The three part post model — (1) What I know; (2) Why I know what I know, and (3) What I wish I knew can be readily adapted to a discussion focusing on problem formulation: (1) What I think the problem is; (2) What I know now that supports that formulation and why, and (3) What knowledge do I need to find, search out, etc. to clarify the problem further.
+The two highest level cognitive processes for problem formulation are (1) defining the problem space and (2) building knowledge.
+These two processes lend themselves well to an online discussion activity, either individual or team activities.
+The three part post model — (1) What I know; (2) Why I know what I know, and (3) What I wish I knew can be readily adapted to a discussion focusing on problem formulation using these three prompts: (1) What I think the problem is; (2) What I know now that supports that formulation and why, and (3) What knowledge do I need to find, search out, etc. to clarify the problem further.

-In the analysis of the transcripts of online discussions, Murphy and Manzanares identified 11 behaviors in problem formulation.
+As noted above, Murphy and Manzanares identified 11 behaviors in problem formulation from their analyses of the transcripts of online discussions.
 These behaviors can also be used in providing suggestions and guidelines for students, clarifying expectations, for example.
-These behaviors are also useful for developing rubrics for assessment if desired.
+These behaviors are also useful for developing rubrics for assessment.